 December 13, 1937: Judy pre-recorded “Shall I Sing A Melody?” and her part of the “Finale” segment for Everybody Sing.

 Listen to “Ever Since The World Began/Shall I Sing A Melody?” here:

 Listen to the complete finale sequence here:

-December 13, 1938: Costume tests were made of some of the Munchkins in preparation of the filming of the “Munchkinland Musical Sequence” for The Wizard of Oz.
+December 13, 1938: Costume tests were made of some of the Munchkins in preparation for the filming of the “Munchkinland Musical Sequence” in The Wizard of Oz.
 Filming began the next day.